PerfectlySoft/PerfectDocs/guide/fileUploads.md

 }
 ```

-Next, inside the `for upload in uploads` code block we will action the file move:
+Next, inside the `for upload in uploads` code block, we will create the action for the file to be moved:

 ``` swift
 // move file to webroot